Seeed-Projects/jetson-examples/reComputer/scripts/nvblox/README.md

 - The OneDrive downloader resolves the anonymous `download.aspx?...tempauth=...` URL from the preview page before downloading.
 - `NVBLOX_MODE=run` expects an already prepared `MANAGED_ROOT`.
 - The packaged runtime starts the Orbbec camera on the host and runs `isaac_ros_visual_slam + nvblox` in the container.
+- This mobile mapping path requires stereo IR + depth input because `isaac_ros_visual_slam` is launched from the stereo Orbbec pipeline before NVBlox is brought up.
-- The host launch enables left/right IR, depth, and color streams so Visual SLAM can publish live odometry for hand-held/mobile mapping.
+- The host launch enables left/right IR, depth, and color streams so Visual SLAM can publish live odometry for hand-held/mobile mapping after the stereo capability probe passes.
 - The container launch uses `isaac_orbbec_launch` with a managed top-level launch file that skips the in-container camera driver and consumes the host ROS topics instead.
 - The managed container workspace intentionally excludes upstream `nvblox_examples_bringup` and its segmentation/detection example dependencies.
 This mobile profile only builds the packages needed for Orbbec + Visual SLAM + dynamic NVBlox mapping.
+- Ordinary Gemini 2 should not be treated as a supported input for this demo unless the capability probe actually confirms stereo IR + depth topics on the current firmware, driver, and USB path.
+- The stereo IR requirement is consistent with Orbbec's published [DoubleInfraredViewer example](https://orbbec.github.io/OrbbecSDK/examples/cpp/Sample-DoubleInfraredViewer/) and the broader [Orbbec SDK device support matrix](https://orbbec.github.io/OrbbecSDK/).
 - If Visual SLAM odometry starts but the map looks sparse at first, move the camera to accumulate dynamic NVBlox output in RViz.